9282tsai/test-1/README.md

-This is the collective bank of Body of Knowledge (BOK) of Quality profesional certifications。
+This is a collective bank of Body of Knowledge (BOK) of Quality profesional certifications。